Mānoa Heritage Center

 Executive Director

 Lisa comes to MHC with 11 years of experience at the Hawaiian Mission Houses Historic Site and Archives as well as arts and non-profit work in Europe and New York.
 She recently concluded her term as President of the Hawaiʻi Museums Association but remains active on the Board of Directors.
-She has an MFA degree in Exhibition Design awarded by the Berlin University of the Arts.
+She has an MFA degree in Exhibition Design from the Berlin University of the Arts.

 Keʻala Wong